 Normally I would use red potatoes and leave the skins on them for added flavor.
 However, today, I only had Russet potatoes on hand and the skins were think and I did not think they would add to this recipe.
 Therefore, I removed the skin and proceeded with my German Potato Salad.
 Use what you have on hand as I often do.
 This was still extremely tasty.

 How to Make the Potato Salad

 Wash some red potatoes, toss them in a kettle of cold water, bring to a boil, add plenty of salt, and simmer until fork tender.

 Crispy Cooked Bacon

-Once the bacon is cooked, don’t discard that hot bacon grease!
+Once the bacon is cooked, don’t discard that hot bacon drippings!
 It will be used to make the tangy dressing.

-The tangy dressing is made from just a few ingredients.
+The tangy vinegar dressing is made from just a few ingredients.

 The vinaigrette dressing is pungent and tangy, and will soak into the chunks of warm potatoes.